Supplements for Female Reproductive Health: Complete Guide

 Final Thoughts

 Start by getting tested to know your iron, ferritin, vitamin D, and thyroid levels before you spend money on supplements that might not address your actual deficiencies.
 Talk to your doctor about any medications you take and any supplements you’re considering, because interactions happen quietly and derail your progress.
-Build your supplement strategy on a foundation of adequate sleep, consistent movement, stress management, and real food-supplements amplify what you’re already doing, they don’t replace the basics.
+Build your supplement strategy on a foundation of adequate sleep, consistent movement, stress management, and real food supplements amplify what you’re already doing, they don’t replace the basics.